Recent General Posts

 Local disaster recovery specialist offers insight into the complexities of dealing with disaster

-Benjamin Kyle Carter of SERVPRO® of Albany says, “Efficiency is key when you are dealing with disaster remediation; it saves our customers money and it makes our work more effective.
+Benjamin Kyle Carter of SERVPRO® of Albany and Americus says, “Efficiency is key when you are dealing with disaster remediation; it saves our customers money and it makes our work more effective.
 SERVPRO is an industry leader in work efficiency technology—continually innovating to help both our customers and our business control costs.”

 SERVPRO’s proprietary DryBook™ tool is one example of the company’s focus on efficiency and cost control.
 Remediation projects must be managed to both industry and insurance company standards, and Carter says that tools like DryBook™ help SERVPRO Franchise technicians track and document progress on restoration, cleanup and repair services.
 “The DryBook™ tool helps us deliver on every detail of every water damage job, every time,” says Carter.